 To buy anything cheaper, you need to bargain and visit a couple of shops to get comparative prices.

-Also, research about the products you want to buy before visiting Lamington, as the shopkeepers will push alternative products that they want to sell.
+Also, research the products you want to buy before visiting Lamington, as the shopkeepers will push alternative products they wish to sell.

 My Recent Visit to Lamington PC Market

 I went to the Lamington market yesterday, as I needed to buy some parts for a PC and additional RAM for a laptop.

 Aforementioned, the market is just walking distance from the Grant Road railway station, to the left side.

 Passing through the crazy rush and the hustle and bustle at the station, going below a den-like lane, you will reach the Lamington Road market.